Sproul Observatory: History

 The telescope was built in 1911 by the John A. Brashear Company in Pittsburgh, Pennsylvania.
 When the telescope was installed at the observatory in 1913, it was the largest on the East Coast of the United States and one of the largest in the world.

 From 1986 to 2004, the computer science department was given office and lab space in the observatory building.

 In 2009, Swarthmore College added the Peter van de Kamp Observatory to the newly built Science Center.
 The new observatory contained a more technologically advanced 24" reflecting telescope and replaced the Sproul Observatory for education and public outreach purposes.

 In 2017, the telescope was dismantled and moved to the Eighth Street Market in Bentonville, Arkansas to be restored, upgraded and used for public outreach.
+It is now at the NWA Space and Science Center.
 The book collection of the Sproul Observatory was donated to an astronomy center in Magdalena, New Mexico.

 In 2017, Swarthmore unveiled plans to renovate Sproul Observatory which will transform the observatory into the James Hormel and Michael Nguyen Intercultural Center at Sproul Hall which will bring the Intercultural Center, Interfaith Center, Religious and Spiritual Life Center and the Office of International Student Services in one building.